wizardamigos/organization/CONTENT/program.markdown

     [leveldb]( learningMaterials & screencasts ) &
     [regex]( learningMaterials & screencasts )

-We also encourage all the participants to have some project you want to work on (but if you don't, no worries, we will help you find one or you will be able to join one of existing projects).
+We also encourage all the participants to have some project they want to work on (but if they don't, no worries, we will help them find one or they will be able to join existing projects).

 Wizardry is serious business.
-We will create a simple video summary after each session.
-You can practice your magic spells at home and to collaborate with other wizards.
+We will create a simple video summary after each session so you can practice your magic spells at home and collaborate with other wizards.

 ---
 [](#german)